Skip to main content

 Second Floor Corridor

-New to the second-floor corridor: a hall monitor jacket and two CD albums from Sylvia Fedrick of Chicago, representing Sylvia’s journey from the “Most Talented” member of her senior class at Lindblom Technical High School to a Black Essence Award-winning recording artist.
+New to the second floor corridor: a hall monitor jacket and two CD albums from Sylvia Fedrick of Chicago, representing Sylvia’s journey from the “Most Talented” member of her senior class at Lindblom Technical High School to a Black Essence Award-winning recording artist.

 The Illinois State Museum’s collections are always in development as new things are added and as we learn more about what we have.
 New and noteworthy objects are often featured in the lobby and/or on the second floor corridor.
 Keep checking back at the ISM to see what’s new!